eDomacin/u_puli_api/NEXT.md

-1. add description to all models
+1. truncate description strings to 500 char
-- scraped event
+- when scraping
-- local entity for db
-- whatever we use to create event via api
+- when updating event via api
-- whatever is returned by api
+- when creating event via api
--- also include here url and image url

-2. do migration for db again